-Scottish Water advised that the Proposed Development falls into Drinking Water Catchments and may have various impacts on Scottish Water Assets.
-Scottish Water flagged that there is a potential asset pipe at risk at the Site entrance.
-Scottish water also flagged a potential asset along the access road to the south, stating that widening of the Site entrance could impact the asset.
-However, after further consultation Scottish Water confirmed that no mitigation was necessary.
-A hydrology, hydrogeology and geology appraisal has been included within the Chapter 6: Hydrology, Hydrogeology and Geology Appraisal of this EA.
+Scottish Water advised that the Project is sited within Drinking Water Catchments and may have various impacts on Scottish Water Assets.
+Further consultation with Scottish Water was undertaken to ensure potential impacts on the water environment were understood and assessed.
+A hydrology, hydrogeology and geology appraisal is included within Chapter 6: Hydrology, Hydrogeology and Geology Appraisal of this EA.